-The Mayor of Roodhouse, Illinois was presenting with colleagues in the City Hall.
-At every juncture, his audience protagonist and local resident, Terry Garner, insisted on asking a question.
-The offence?
+Beleaguered Mayor, Joe Snyder, had the perfect answer for a questioning member of his presentation audience.
+He had her arrested.
+It all happened when the Mayor of Roodhouse, Illinois was presenting with colleagues in the City Hall.
+We’d like to suspect that it was an arresting presentation.
+But the jury’s still out on that one.
+However, at every juncture, his audience protagonist and local resident, Terry Garner, insisted on asking a question.
+But what was the offence?